nigelhaim/4thYr_1stSem/Contemporary world.md

 	- Unipolar - 1 strong country
 	- Bipolar - 2 Strong countries
 	- Multipolar - Many strong countries
+		- Co-Existing simultaneously but there are some concerns.
+Developing contries are the one who adjsuts for the super powers
 - The end of History
 	- Demociracy -> Capitalism
 		- Even China adapted some form of capitalism